prathmeshcool/gesture-mouse/README.md

-# Gesture Controlled Virtual Mouse
+# Virtual Mouse with Gestures

 A real-time gesture-controlled virtual mouse built using Python, OpenCV, and MediaPipe.